 - We use Docker, to develop and test our new services and features.
 Having a shared development environment enforces consistency and collaboration between multiple people.
 It also eliminates configuration-based errors between different developers.

 - We use a staging environment to push and test our changes before deploying them to production.

 - We use an automated provisioning system built on our Enterprise Service Bus, that is responsible for onboarding accounts to the Portal.
 It initialises WordPress instances, sets-up backups, sanity-checks files, permissions, and performs additional hardening.
 We also provision any additional future resources we might need depending on projected growth, using the same platform.

-How do you benefit from it?
+How do you benefit from WordPress DevOps?

 By integrating our DevOps team with your developers you enjoy our full, dedicated support and consulting in all things related to WordPress.
-We take care of everything, from hardware, server management, to network, operating system and the WordPress core.
+We take care of everything, from hardware, and server management, to network, operating system, and the WordPress core.
 Basically the whole full stack from hardware to WordPress itself.
 This way you are free to work on the tasks that are directly related to your business, instead of worrying about network failures, performance issues, and security updates.

 We update the WordPress core of your website to ensure that it is the latest.
 We usually give a time window of 2 weeks before updating all websites just to make sure that everything works as it should.

 WordPress DevOps and Security